PovertyAction/high-frequency-checks/README.md

    3. Check the percentage of survey refusals by enumerator
    4. Check the number of surveys per day by enumerator
    5. Check average interview duration by enumerator
-   6. Check that duration of consent by enumerator
+   6. Check the duration of consent by enumerator
-   7. Check that duration of other (anthropometrics, games, etc)
+   7. Check the duration of other (anthropometrics, games, etc)

 ## Research Dashboards